Data Protection by design and by default are principles defined in article 25 of the general data protection regulation (GDPR).

 As with data protection by design, data protection by default is a continuous obligation that applies from the determination of the means onward.

-The terms “measure” should be understood in the same way as with data protection by design, but applied specifically to the principle of data minimisation.
+The term “measures” has the same meaning as with data protection by design except that it applies specifically to the principle of data minimisation.

 According to the EDPB, “data protection by default”, and more particularly the technical measures, refers to the choices made by a controller regarding any pre-existing configuration value or processing option that is assigned in a software application, computer program or device.
 Such choice should, in particular, adjust the amount of personal data collected, the extent of their processing, the period of their storage and their accessibility.